 Why Investors Like Gold

-Historically, investors have turned to gold as a way to hedge against the possibility of inflation, or against the possibility of events that could negatively impact the equity markets.
-And while it can be just as volatile as stocks in the short term, gold has historically held its value very well over the long term.
+Historically, investors have turned to gold as a way to hedge against the possibility of inflation or events that could negatively impact the equity markets.
+And while it can be just as volatile as stocks in the short term, gold has historically held its value well over the long term.
 Even investors who are not particularly concerned about inflation or about calamities affecting the broader market, may turn to gold as a way to diversify a portfolio.

 5 Ways to Invest in Gold